sktime/sktime/docs/source/developer_guide/deprecation.rst

 * changing the implementation without changing the abstract algorithm, e.g., for performance reasons

-The deprecation policy outlined in this document provides details on how to carry out such changes in a user-friendly and reliable way.
+The deprecation policy outlined in this document provides details on how to carry out changes that need change or deprecation handling, in a user-friendly and reliable way.

 It is accompanied by formulaic patterns for developers, with examples, and a process for release managers, to make the policy easy to follow.